onap/sdc/docs/architecture.rst

 The SDC architecture uses the Jetty server as an application server.

 - The **Jetty front end**:
-   - supplies the static content of web pages, and all resources that required by the GUI
+   - supplies the static content of the web pages and all the resources that are required by the GUI
    - serves as a proxy for the REST API requests coming from the GUI

   Every request originating from the GUI is passed to the Jetty front-end server before it is executed.

-- The **Jetty back end** containers all the logic for the SDC.
+- The **Jetty back end** contains all the logic for the SDC.

 SDC uses two storage components: Elastic Search(ES) and Cassandra